The Bangs Sisters

 Samples of the precipitated paintings associated with the mediumship of the Bangs Sisters can now be viewed on the Internet via a key word search of their name.
 Here are links to three Camp Chesterfield pages of precipitated paintings created in the presence of Lizzie and May Bangs: Page One, Page Two, Page Three.
 Two of these paintings are shown below.

-A previous blog article about phenomenal artwork is Three Accounts of 'Precipitated' Portraits (from Old Diary Leaves)
+A previous blog article about phenomenal artwork is Three Accounts of 'Precipitated' Portraits (from Old Diary Leaves).

-Camp Chesterfield art gallery/museum holds the precipitated painting that has been entitled "The Spirit World" showing people in a canoe crossing a river toward a castle in a sphere of the ascended realm of human existence.
+A Camp Chesterfield art gallery/museum holds the precipitated painting that has been entitled "The Spirit World" showing people in a canoe crossing a river toward a castle in a sphere of the ascended realm of human existence.

 Queen Victoria